openimis/openimis-be_py/README.md

   * as the option could be added `--github`.
 This allows to add gitignore file and workflows files so as to execute CI on every pull request (this option will execute this command `python manage.py add_github_files_to_module <module_name>`)
   * example with using `--github` option: `python manage.py create_calcrule_module <module_name> <author> <author_email> --github`
 * from here on, your local openIMIS has a new module called `openimis-be-calcrule-<module_name>_py`, directly loaded from your directory by using single command.

+### To create release branches for all backend/frontend modules presented in openimis.json
+* from `/openimis-be_py/openIMIS`:
+  * run this command: `python manage.py create_release_branch <version> <from_branch: by default 'develop'>`.
+This command will execute all steps required to create release branches of all modules present in `openimis.json` (frontend json and backend json).

+### To extract all translations from frontend modules
+* from `/openimis-be_py/openIMIS`:
+  * run this command: `python manage.py extract_translations`.
+This command will execute all steps required to extract frontend translations of all modules present in `openimis.json`.
+  * those translations will be copied into 'extracted_translations_fe' folder in assembly backend module